 Piffle farts!
 We already established that God created plants, and He owns all creation.
 There is no way that essential oils in and of themselves are New Age.
 Christians need to stop being so terrified of a BIG devil and acting like they have a small God.
 God is so much greater than anything counterfeit, He is REAL.
 He is TRUTH.
 You are not going to be accidentally drawn into the occult by using essential oils.
 As Christians, we should not be allowing the New Age movement to take and twist what God created to be good for people.

-How SHOULD Christian be using essential oils?
+How SHOULD Christians be using essential oils?

 The Bible clearly speaks of prayer AND anointing with oil.
-The fascinating thing about what we read in the Bible, and all the ways God told the Israelites to conduct themselves, is that today, Science and practice prove there was reason for everything God commanded.
-For example; the washing that God commanded kept His people from getting a lot of disease.
+The fascinating thing about what we read in the Bible, and all the ways God told the Israelites to conduct themselves, is that today, Science and practice prove there was a reason for everything God commanded.
+For example; the washing that God commanded kept His people from getting a lot of diseases.
 We know that today, and practice it in all hospitals now.
-For that reason, I have to assume there is something important about the combination of praying and anointing with oil.
+For that reason, I tend to assume there is something important about the combination of praying and anointing with oil.

 Anointing is mentioned 156 times in the Bible, (usually referring to oil, but occasionally to mud, or a spiritual anointing).
 Anointing oil always contained aromatics, if not 100% aromatic.
 The word “Anoint” actually means to “cover, rub, or smear the head or body with oil.”

-And not just people were anointed with oil, but also things in the temple, food, shields (Is 21:5).
+And not just people were anointed with oil, but also things in the temple, food, and shields (Is 21:5).

 We can anoint each other and pray, anoint our doorposts and pray, anoint ourselves while praying… etc…

-Most important point is this; Seek God FIRST.
+The most important point is this; Seek God FIRST.